followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/rowTemplate.md

 - A DOM Node representing the template's container.
 - A function that returns a jQuery object or a DOM Node representing the template's container.

 [note] When you use a row template, we recommend you to disable the [column reordering](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#allowColumnReordering), [grouping](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#allowGrouping) and [column fixing](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnFixing/) features.
-It is desirable because the template content can not be automatically synchronized with the column layout what makes these features inoperative.
+This is desirable because the template content cannot be automatically synchronized with the column layout, which makes these features inoperative.

 To customize a row without defining the entire template, handle the [rowPrepared](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Events/#rowPrepared) event.